Regularity inheritance in pseudorandom graphs: Typical pairs, bad pairs, heavy pairs

 which we will use to estimate binomial coefficients.

 Let~$\mu$ be such that $|P_b|=\mu\binom{|V|}{2}$.
 Our goal is to get an upper bound on~$\mu$.
-For this purpose we shall use the defect form of Cauchy-Schwarz, Lemma~\ref{lem:CSdefect}, to get a lower bound on the number of $C_4$-copies in $(V,W)$ in terms of~$\mu$, and combine this with the upper bound on the number of $C_4$-copies in regular pairs provided by Lemma~\ref{lem:c4count}.
+For this purpose we shall first use the defect form of Cauchy-Schwarz, Lemma~\ref{lem:CSdefect}, to get a lower bound on the number of $C_4$-copies in $(V,W)$ in terms of~$\mu$.
+Then we combine this bound with the upper bound on the number of $C_4$-copies in regular pairs provided by Lemma~\ref{lem:c4count}.

 For the application of Lemma~\ref{lem:CSdefect} set $a_{vv'}:=\deg_G(v,v';W)$ for each $vv'\in\binom{V}{2}$, and define

 to be the average of the $a_{vv'}$.
 Let us now first establish some bounds on~$a'$.
 Since $(V,W)$ is $(\eps,d,p)$-regular in $G$, all but at most $\eps|W|$ vertices of $W$ have at least $(d-\eps)p|V|$ neighbours in $V$.
 This gives